 Watt's Final Works

-During his last years Watts also turned to sculpture, completing his most famous work, Physical Energy, occupied him up until his death in 1904.
+From the 1870s Watts dedicated substantial creative effort to working in sculpture.
+His most famous work, Physical Energy, occupied him up until his death in 1904.
 The original gesso grosso model remains in the gallery today.
 Cast in bronze on four occasions, versions can be found in Cape Town, Harare and in London's Kensington Gardens.

 Watts also instigated a memorial garden of everyday heroes in the form of a 50 foot-long open gallery situated near St Paul's Cathedral in London called Postman's Park.
 It consists of a series of poignant tablets dedicated to individuals who lost their lives heroically attempting to save another.